moment/moment-rfcs/0000-immutability.md

    minifiers won't be able to rename those methods, possibly leading to an additional slight increase in file sizes for folks who minify their dependencies together with their custom code.
-6. The new plugin registation system will slightly increase the time required for Moment and its plugins to initialize themselves for use.
+6. The new plugin registation system may slightly increase the time required for Moment and its plugins to initialize themselves for use.
    I don't expect this to be a noticeable issue, though.